taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

       <ul style="font-size: 11px; line-height: 1.2;">
         <li><strong>REQ-001:<strong> The system shall accept a user-initiated power-on command through the designated power switch.</li>
         <li><strong>REQ-002:<strong> The system shall sample atmospheric pressure at a minimum rate of 200 Hz during powered ascent, coast, and descent.</li>
-        <li><strong>REQ-003:<strong>The system shall sample three-axis acceleration at a minimum rate of 200 Hz from launch detection until end of flight logging.</li>
+        <li><strong>REQ-003:<strong> The system shall sample three-axis acceleration at a minimum rate of 200 Hz from launch detection until end of flight logging.</li>
         <li><strong>REQ-004:<strong> The system shall assign timestamps to all measurements with a resolution of ≤5 ms.</li>
         <li><strong>REQ-005:<strong> The system shall record all acquired timestamped sensor measurements to onboard storage.</li>
-        <li><strong>REQ-006:<strong> The system shall remain functional after exposure to shock loads up to 15g peak acceleration and vibration representative of model rocket ignition and ascent.</li>
+        <li><strong>REQ-006:<strong> The system shall remain fully functional after exposure to shock loads up to 15g peak acceleration and vibration representative of model rocket ignition and ascent.</li>
         <li><strong>REQ-007:<strong> The system shall support continuous operation for at least 3 minutes of active logging time.</li>
-        <li><strong>REQ-008:<strong> The system shall maintain a center of gravity at least 1.0 body diameter forward of the center of pressure for all flight configurations.</li>
+        <li><strong>REQ-008:<strong> The system shall ensure the rocket center of gravity remains at least 1.0 body diameter forward of the center of pressure for all flight configurations.</li>
       </ul>
     </td>
   </tr>